R4yya/Postgres-Monitor-Bot/README.md

 ```sh
 pip install -r requirements.txt
 ```
-Set up your PostgreSQL.
-Also add your bot key and dase info for connection in .env file
+Set up your PostgreSQL database and dase info for connection in .env file

 Run the bot:
 ```sh